The quantum Gaussian process state: A kernel-inspired state with quantum support data: Variational qGPS

 A key research frontier for ML-inspired variational states concerns the ability to learn non-trivial sign structure, required for Fermionic states or at points of significant magnetic frustration, shown in the lower plot of Fig.~\ref{fig:2d_j1_j2}.
-For NQS representations, a relative energy error of $\sim 4 \times 10^{-3}$ for the $6 \times 6$ lattice at this frustrated $J_2/J_1=0.5$ point has been suggested as a `universal bottleneck', regardless of architecture flexibility \cite{10.21468/SciPostPhys.10.6.147}, although this was recently improved via imposing symmetries of the model projectively \cite{Nomura_2021} and by introduction of a specific optimization protocol \cite{chen2021neural}.
+For NQS representations, a relative energy error of $\sim 4 \times 10^{-3}$ for the $6 \times 6$ lattice at this frustrated $J_2/J_1=0.5$ point has been suggested as a `universal bottleneck', regardless of architecture flexibility \cite{10.21468/SciPostPhys.10.6.147}, although this was recently improved via imposing symmetries of the \vthree{state} projectively \cite{Nomura_2021} and by introduction of a specific optimization protocol \cite{chen2021neural}.
 We find that the qGPS is able to reduce the error from this standard NQS accuracy at $M=32$ by a factor of roughly three, however further significant improvements on increasing $M$ do not materialize.
 This suggests that despite obtaining state-of-the-art results from the simple qGPS model with a single improvable parameter, a similar bottleneck exists.
 In Ref.~\onlinecite{Westerhout_2020} it was recently made clear that this was not a result of insufficient variational flexibility, but rather the optimization.
-More specifically, it was the ability of properties of the model from a small selection of `training' configurations as chosen in VMC, to appropriately generalize across the Hilbert space in order to optimize global properties of the state.
-From a ML perspective, this can be cast as appropriate regularization to avoid overfitting in the optimization based on a small configurational sample.
+More specifically, it was the ability of properties of the model from a small selection of `training' configurations as chosen in VMC, to appropriately generalize across the Hilbert space in order to optimize global properties of the state \vthree{such as the sign structure.
+From a ML supervised learning perspective, this can alternatively be seen as an issue of appropriate regularization, to avoid overfitting in the optimization based on a small configurational sample.}

+\vthree{The perspective of supervised learning for a given quantum state is closely related to the challenges of optimization of an ansatz in the context of VMC, where the state is unknown in advance.
+In both cases it is required to find the best possible description of the target state, only based on the wave function information from a small fraction of the full Hilbert space of configurations.
+Moreover, it is also possible to formulate an optimization scheme for VMC which is based on iterative supervised learning of states \cite{kochkov2018variational, kochkov2021learning}.
+Analyzing the ability to learn a general model of the target state from data might thus also be helpful in order to understand and improve optimization techniques in the context of VMC. }